MicroEJ/docs/PlatformDeveloperGuide/watchdog.rst

 ====================

 Here is an example that summarizes all features in a simple use case.
-The checkpoint is performed in a TimerTask thread scheduled to run every 5 seconds.
+The checkpoint is performed in a TimerTask scheduled to run every 5 seconds.
 To use TimerTask in your Java application, add the following dependency:

 ::